GizmoQuest/DeSciOS/descios_launcher/README.md

 ## Features

 - **Application Selection**: Choose which scientific applications to include in your DeSciOS build
+- **🧩 Custom Applications**: Create and manage your own applications using templates or plugins
+- **Template System**: Built-in templates for Python packages, APT packages, GitHub releases, web apps, and custom commands
+- **Plugin Support**: Load applications from external YAML/JSON files in the `descios_plugins/` directory
 - **Ollama Model Configuration**: Customize which AI models to install
 - **User Settings**: Configure username and VNC password
 - **GPU Support**: Enable/disable GPU acceleration with automatic Docker command generation